 - Press the Disable buttons beside download manager extensions.

 - Uncheck the Read-only checkbox if it’s selected.

 - Click Apply and OK to close the window.

-- To refresh Firefox, input ‘about: support’ in the browser‘s URL bar and press Enter to open the troubleshooting tab.
+- Input about: support in the browser‘s URL bar and press Enter.

 - Then select Firefox, and press the Uninstall button.